kilfour/QuickAcid/tempdoc.md

 Let's not call a spade a shovel: property-based testing (PBT) isn't the easiest thing in the world.
 I usually frown upon verbosity and an overdose of logging, but here, it's not just tolerable, it's necessary.
-Especially when the user starts to dig a little deeper and implements its own custom shrinkers f.i.
+Especially when the user starts to dig a little deeper and implements its own custom shrinkers for instance.

 There are two ways to get diagnostics out of QuickAcid's engine.